hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 is not defined and set to false, the peer will have that role on the channel by default.

-The following example shows a peer that is going to be used primarily for service discover.
+The following example shows a peer that is going to be used primarily for service discovery.

 ```
 channels: